CS-495-Cloud-Robotics-Team/PuppyPi/docs/features.rst

    * - Payload dictionary
      - A list of payloads connected via command_queue words (ex. "walk") that tell ROS what to execute on the PuppyPi motors
    * - Text transcription
-     - Uses OpenAI Wisper to convert the user's spoken phrase into text for the AI prompt, works in many different languages.
+     - Uses OpenAI Whisper to convert the user's spoken phrase into text for the AI prompt.
    * - AI prompt
      - A long string inside the lambda function that prompts gpt for a set of commands based on the user's phrase (first turned audio into text for prompt).
 This can be changed for specific edge cases with additional prompting.
    * - Continuous Command Duration Control